friendlyantz/quote_builder/README.md

 * set_quote method: poor naming. find_quote would be more appropriate
 ### Views
 * `simple_form gem` can be a better alternative to standard form
+* financial data can be rounded to 2 decimals
 ### Specs
 * empty tests
 ### Routes